CVs are almost always accompanied by a well written and targeted cover letter.

 Why include a cover letter?

-A cover letter is an opportunity to impress a potential employer with your enthusiasm and ambition.
-It should generate interest and motivate the employer to want to know more about you.
+A covering letter is an opportunity to impress a potential employer with your enthusiasm and ambition, clearly demonstrating your interest in this specific role at this particular organisation.
 It can be a major determinant of success and is particularly critical for speculative applications.
-Always personalise your letter by sending it to a named person rather than 'Dear Sir / Madam'.
+Always personalise your letter by sending it to a named person if you can rather than 'Dear Sir / Madam'.

 What information is needed and how should it be laid out?

-- Try to present your unique selling points in a creative and interesting way
+- Try to present your unique selling points in a relevant and interesting way

-- Use only one side of A4 and limit the letter to around four main paragraphs
+- Typically only one side of A4 and limit the letter to around four main paragraphs

 - Use the same font size as your CV (minimum 10pt and maximum 12pt)